How feedback surveys can boost spending by 131%

 Customers who answered a feedback survey (vs who didn’t) spent 131% more over 12 months.
 Start the survey with an open-ended question asking what they liked the most.

-This paper is 4+ years old (it’s Thursday, research throwback day).
+This research is from 2017.
 But you’ve probably never heard of it.
 That’s an absurd waste of excellent research.

 Regularly ask customers for feedback, including what they liked the most, to boost repurchases